CMB anisotropy power spectrum of 3-sphere universe for low $l$: 3d-spherical harmonics in CMB anisotropy

 The range for the infinite sum comes from the fact that, for a given $l$, the possible $q$ runs from $l$ to $\infty$.
 The $(2l+1)$ term in the left-hand side comes from the fact that there is a degeneracy of $(2l+1)$ for a given $l$.
 In other words, we have $(2l+1)$ factor on the left-hand side and $(q+1)^2$ factor on the right-hand side as expected from (\ref{2l+1q+1^2}).

 Now, we need to find $C_q$.
 Recall that the Lagrangian for $\mathcal R$ in inflation is given by

 Considering that $\mathcal R$ is conserved, $\partial_t \mathcal R$ is zero.
 Thus,

 Therefore, the two-point function of Fourier mode is given by the inverse of the Laplacian.
 As the eigenvalues of Laplacian is proportional to $q(q+2)$, we conclude $C_q$ is proportional to $1/(q(q+2))$.
-Thus, we have
+Thus, for some constant $C$, we have